 Yes, you may enroll in Peralta Colleges as an overseas US citizen.
 However, you are not considered as an international student, so you should complete the regular, domestic application from the college’s website.

 1. What is a full-time student?

 The Department of Homeland Security requires all international (F-1) students to maintain a full-time course load.
 International students at the Peralta Colleges are required to maintain a minimum of 12 units each fall and spring semester.
-Only one class at a total of three (3) units is allowed to be taken as an online class.
+No more than one class or three (3) units of a full-time course load can be taken online.

 2. What is a unit?